globallightingdata/website/docs/geometry/types/parametric-spot-cuboid.md

 ![Spot Cuboid](/img/docs/geometry/parametric/spot-cuboid.webp)

 A Spotlight in cube shape mounted on a bracket attached to a cubic plate.

-You can adjust the dimensions of the light by setting the length, width, and height.
-Setting the Total height parameter will affect the size of the bracket.
-The plate size can be changed using the Base dimensions.
+- You can adjust the dimensions of the light by setting the `Length`, `Width` and `Height`.
+- Setting the `TotalHeight` parameter will affect the size of the bracket.
+- The plate size can be changed using the base dimensions.

-The distance of the connector of the bracket to the luminaire is the same as the height.
-The length of the connection from the base surface to the bracket is 10% of the height.
+- The distance of the connector of the bracket to the luminaire is the same as the `Height`.
+- The length of the connection from the base surface to the bracket is 10% of the `Height`.

 | Parameter      | Type | Explanation |
 | -------------- | :--: | :---------: |